course-details-portlet

 Course content

-In this course, the student learns the applicability of various theoretical perspectives on motor development and learning in relation to the practice of physical education, with special focus on the development of broad motor competence in students.
+In this course, the student learns the applicability of theoretical perspectives on learning of movements in physical education, with special focus on developing of broad motor competence in pupils.
 Throughout the course, the student will gain experience in planning, implementing, discussing, and evaluating physical education using central concepts and perspectives.
 The course addresses new perspectives on motor development and learning, and how analysis and reflection based on these approaches are expressed within didactic issues in physical education.

 Learning outcome